nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     2. Test case: `add` -> `add` -> `undo` -> `undo` -> `redo` (Add 2 students, and then 2 undo with 1 redo)<br>
         Expected: The first `add` command is redone.
 The first student is added back to the list of students.

+### Configuring Class Manager

+###### Setup
+- Move the JAR file to a fresh directory.
+- Run and close the app before starting this test.
+(This is to ensure a fresh `classmanager.json` and `preferences.json`)<br>

+###### Test cases
+1. Configuring Class Manager with valid tutorial and assignment counts
+    - Enter: `config #t/3 #a/3`<br>
+        Expected: The list of students shown in the GUI is the same as the one in `classmanager.json`.
+    - Enter: `add n/John Doe p/999 e/john@gmail.com s/A0981234X c/T11`<br>
+        Expected: The student John Doe is added to the botton of the Student List.
+Details of John Doe are shown in the result display box.
+    - Enter: `view s/A0981234X`<br>
+        Expected: The student John Doe is shown in the view panel.
+The student's class information is shown in the view panel with the tutorial and assignment count both updated to 3.
+    - Enter: `present-all tut/1`<br>
+        Expected: All the students have their attendance marked for tutorial 1.
+The bar graph for all student's attendance is updated to show the attendance for tutorial 1.
+The attendance of John Doe for tutorial 1 is now present in the view panel.
+    - Enter: `config #t/4 #a/4`<br>
+        Expected: The list of students shown in the GUI is the same as the one in `classmanager.json`, but their attendance bar graph is reset to 0.
+    - Enter: `view s/A0981234X`<br>
+        Expected: The student John Doe is shown in the view panel.
+The student's class information is shown in the view panel with the tutorial and assignment count both updated to 4.
+The student's attendance for tutorial 1 is now absent.
+    <br><br>

+2. Configuring Class Manager with tutorial count less than 1
+    - Enter: `config #t/0 #a/3`<br>
+      Expected: Error message `Invalid count values!
+The count value of tutorials cannot be less than 1.`

+3. Configuring Class Manager with valid tutorial count but missing assignment count
+    - Enter: `config #t/10`<br>
+      Expected: Error message: `Invalid command format!
+                                config: Configures Class Manager with the module information.
+                                WARNING: Configuring Class Manager resets the grades, attendance and class participation details of all students.
+This cannot be undone.
+                                The default Class Manager is configured with 13 tutorials and 6 assignments.
+                                Parameters: #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT
+                                Example: config #t/10 #a/4`

+### History

+###### Setup
+- Close the app and run it again before starting this test.
+Do not type any commands (This is to reset command history)<br>

+###### Test cases
+1. Viewing command history
+    - Enter: `history`<br>
+        Expected: The command history is shown in the result display box.
+The command history is empty.
+    - Enter: `list`<br>
+      - Expected: The list of students is shown in the student list.
+The command history is updated to show the command `list`.
+    - Enter: `help`<br>
+      - Expected: The help window is shown.
+The command history is updated to show the command `help`.
+    - Enter: `history`<br>
+      - Expected: The command history is shown in the result display box.
+The command history shows `help` as the most recent command at the top of the list, followed by `list` below it.

 ### Launch with erroneous data files
 ###### Setup